Here you will find information about our current and past lab members.

 Current Lab Members (2025-2026)

 Caitlyn is an undergraduate student at the University of Calgary completing a Bachelor of Science in Psychology with honours.
 As an honours student in the SEA lab, she is working on her honours thesis, which will examine relationships between masculinity, SEAs, political ideologies, interests, and hobbies.
-She is examining data on anxiety, body image, and sexual education to submit for the 2026 ISSBD conference.
+She is examining data on anxiety, body image, and sexual education.
 Caitlyn’s other main areas of interest are bereavement, grief, mental health, and development.
 She hopes to pursue a Master of Science in Counselling Psychology.

-Nevaeh is a third-year Psychology (BA) student at the University of Calgary, with an interest in child development, neurodiversity, personality, relationships, and mental well-being.
+Neveah is a third-year Psychology (BA) student at the University of Calgary, with an interest in child development, neurodiversity, personality, relationships, and mental well-being.
 As a research assistant in the SEA Lab, she contributes to various projects aimed at improving developmental research and community relations, including working on Dr. Hughes’ Community Hub.
-Her research looks at the impacts of personality and neurodiversity on well-being in university life, which she hopes to present at the ISSBD Conference in South Korea.
+Her research looks at the impacts of personality and neurodiversity on well-being in university life.
 In the future, she aims to pursue honors and an MSc in School and Applied Child Psychology.

 Ian is an undergraduate student at the University of Calgary completing a Bachelor of Arts in both Drama and Psychology.
 Ian’s honours thesis is examining masculinity, social dominance orientation, sexuality, and social emotional assets.
 Ian’s other work includes studying ADHD and anxiety in undergraduate populations.
 Outside of psychology, Ian is an actor who has been in productions such as OurTown, Diary of a Wimpy Kid, Shakespeare in Love, A Monster Calls, and more.

 Roopjot (Joty) is a third-year undergraduate student at the University of Calgary completing her Bachelors of Science in Psychology.
 As a Research Assistant in the SEA Lab, she has worked on projects such as the Community Hub, which aims to promote connectivity within researchers and not-for-profit organizations working to serve the needs of youth and the community.
-She is currently working with other SEA Lab members on topics such as peer and family relationships, ADHD and anxiety symptoms, belonging, and social emotional assets, hoping to present at ISSBD 2026.
-Some other topics of interest for Roopjot include parent-child relationships, cultural influences on social emotional assets, and community wellbeing.
-She plans to pursue an honours degree, followed by a MSc and PhD in Clinical Psychology.
+She is currently working with other SEA Lab members on topics such as peer and family relationships, ADHD and anxiety symptoms.
+She is completing her Honours thesis with Dr. Deinera Exner-Cortens.

 Past Lab Members